Am I eligible for a bursary?

 You are eligible to apply for a Scott Trust Bursary if:

-You will be a graduate and have permanent right of residence in the United Kingdom.
+You will be a graduate in any subject.

-You will be able to demonstrate that without financial support you would be unable to pursue a Master’s qualification.
+You are able to demonstrate that without financial support you would be unable to pursue a Master’s qualification.

-You will not already have a Masters degree or other post graduate qualification.
+You do not already have a Masters degree or other post graduate qualification.

 Three out of the six places will be awarded to Black aspiring journalists.
-The other three places will remain open to applicants who come from backgrounds that are underrepresented in the media.
-In particular those from a lower socio-economic background, Black, Asian and minority ethnic backgrounds, LGBTQ+ and people with a disability.
+The other three places are open to applicants who come from backgrounds that are underrepresented in the media.
+In particular those who are from a working class background, Black, Asian and minority ethnic backgrounds, LGBTQ+ and people with a disability.

 Which university courses are eligible for the Scott Trust Bursary?